chimepalden/virtual-public-library/README.md

 * Update book's details
 * View list of all registered customers/members

+# Cloud
-Implemented Spring Data JPA and Hibernate to create database in AWS.
+* Implemented Spring Data JPA and Hibernate to create database in AWS.
-Used EC2 to host backend API
+* Used EC2 to host backend API
-Used FileZilla to transfer file from local to remote.
+* Used FileZilla to transfer file from local to remote.